 Our top 10 wildlife sightings in October

-Woodlands are turning shades of gold, orange and bronze and the ground is covered with fallen leaves.
-Use our handy id chart below to identify from which tree the fallen leaves have come - click on the image to download the full pdf.
+Use our handy id chart below to identify which tree the fallen leaves have come from.

 Berries and nuts